February 18, 2025

 Annual renewals tend to move faster than initial applications—especially if your documents are clean and your system has a good compliance track record.
 That said, delays still happen.
 If you file late, fail to include required updates, or make material changes to your FDD, your renewal may be flagged for further review, causing you to miss your expiration window.

-🔄 Approval Delays Create Cascading Issues:
+🔄 Registration Delays Create Cascading Issues:

 • ❌ Lost franchise sales